416 Ilam Road, Fendalton, Christchurch 8052

 Published by Better Health Osteopathy on 7 June 2021, Back Pain

-Low Back Pain typically can be challenging to diagnose and treat, as there are many different causes and contributing factors unique to each individual.
-It is important, though, to understand what structure in your back is causing the back pain.
+Low Back Pain typically can be challenging to diagnose and treat because there is often not one specific cause for back pain.
+In fact, there can be many different causes and contributing factors to back pain.
+Each patient will experience their back pain in their own unique way.
+It is important, though, to understand what structure in your back is causing the back pain

 Your back comprises many structures, including facet joints, discs, ligaments, ribs, muscles, nerves, and sacroiliac joints.
 These structures can be easily strained, for example: from poor posture at your desk, by simply bending down to pick up a piece of paper, putting your baby into the back seat of the car, or by lifting something awkwardly on a work site.

-When back pain occurs, it can cause anxiety and stress; here are a few tips to help you manage when dealing with back pain.
+When back pain occurs, it can impact on quality of life and everyday activities.
+Here are a few tips to help you manage when dealing with back pain.

 As mentioned previously, most back pain will improve over several weeks.
 However, there are some serious symptoms that we refer to as ‘red flags’ which should never be ignored or left untreated – if you have any of these, always see your Osteopath.

 Most back pain gets better within a few weeks of home treatment; however, everyone’s pain is different, and back pain can be a complicated condition as there can be multiple factors at play.
 The following remedies are given as a guide only; always check with your Osteopath for professional advice on caring for your back injury.

 Although getting up and moving about may be the last thing you feel like doing – exercise helps.
 A short walk or low impact activity are a great place to start; the movement will help free up muscles and get things working again.
 Stretching is also a good idea once you feel up to it.
 There are plenty of stretches online that can help with back pain; some of the more common ones are: